jackfranklin/javascriptplayground.com/_posts/2019-07-08-structuring-react-applications.md

 primarily to split that large component into pieces that make it easier to maintain and work with.

+> Whilst I do advocate for some folder structure, the most important thing is
+> that your files are well named.
+The folders are less important.

 ## Nested folders for sub components if you prefer

 One downside of the above is that you can often end up with a large folder for